marklee77/ansible-role-mariadb/README.md

 - user .my.cnf configured to connect to mariadb_bind_address:mariadb_port if
   bound and no socket?
 - automatic rebuild on changes that might affect dockerfile?
+- set root pw for docker host or rely on linking since we have to take that approach with rabbitmq anyway?